 Note: for exchange rate-adjusted year-on-year comparisons, prior year figures are recalculated using the corresponding current year's monthly FX rates.

-The complete media release is available in the download area:
+The complete media release is available as PDF.

 An analyst call to discuss first-quarter 2018 financial results will take place today, Thursday, 26 April 2018, at 08.00 CEST.
 This conference call will be transmitted via internet: www.db.com/quarterly-results